stethoscopeAI Best Practices

 Prompt engineering

-Effective prompt construction is crucial as it's the core of the agent definition and the agent behavior is highly sensitive to phrasing.
+Effective prompt construction is crucial, as it forms the core of the agent's definition, and agent behavior is highly sensitive to phrasing.

-Put explicit instructions to avoid confusion of what is the desired behavior and steps.
+• Put explicit instructions to avoid confusion about the desired behavior and steps.

 Example: